go-gorm/gorm/gitbook/docs/setup.md

 $ npm install gitbook-cli -g
 ```

 `gitbook-cli` is an utility to install and use multiple versions of GitBook on the same system.
-It will automatically install the required version to build a book.
+It will automatically install the required version of GitBook to build a book.

 ##### Create a book